Nikkilae/fml/README.md

 <br/>

+> [!IMPORTANT]
+> This library is no longer being maintained.
+It has effectively been superseded by [YoYoGames' official FMOD extension](https://github.com/YoYoGames/GMEXT-FMOD).
+The official extension is in most ways better than FML.
+It covers more of the API, supports more platforms and supports recent GameMaker versions.

+---

 FML is an extension for [GameMaker](https://gamemaker.io) that provides GML bindings to a subset of the [FMOD](https://www.fmod.com/) API.

 It's a set of one-to-one bindings to the FMOD API, focusing on covering the [FMOD Studio API](https://www.fmod.com/docs/2.02/api/studio-guide.html) but also providing a small subset of the [FMOD Core API](https://www.fmod.com/docs/2.02/api/core-guide.html).